 A vast, growing library of music resources

-While many teachers might enjoy using our Scheme options most, others may like the more flexible Freestyle approach provided by Musical School International’s resource library.
+While many teachers might enjoy using Charanga’s Scheme options most, others may like the more flexible Freestyle approach provided by Musical School International’s resource library.

-From this library, you can choose from a range of Charanga music resources to mix in and match with your own.
+You can choose from a range of Charanga music resources from this library to mix in and match with your own.
 You can also use the library to find and save resources linked to many other areas of music-making in your school.

 A look inside the Freestyle library